Shop with a wall of handmade leather shoes in a bright rainbow of color.

-These two textile tours of Morocco take you ‘Behind the Scenes’ with a small group of friendly people to share an authentic experience of Moroccan hospitality.
+This textile and arts tour of Morocco takes you ‘Behind the Scenes’ with a small group of friendly people to share an authentic experience of Moroccan hospitality.

-Charming and comfortable hotels called riads, or kasbahs in the desert, will be our home bases.
-As we travel, we’ll explore the historic walled ksars, watch craftsmen at work, and poke around in the traditional little souks for treasures to take home.
+Charming and comfortable hotels called riads will be our home bases.
+As we travel, we’ll explore the historic walled kasbahs, watch craftsmen at work, and poke around in the traditional little souks for treasures to take home.

 TRIP HIGHLIGHTS

-- 8 UNESCO World Heritage Sites including the bustling Medinas of Fes and Essaouira!
+• UNESCO World Heritage Sites including the bustling Medina of Fes

-- Visit a desert Berber high school library and donate books; meet the kids!
+• Visit a desert Berber high school library and donate books; talk with the students

 What’s Included in The Trip?